-Bob Spiel, Chairman of the Board of UFI, acts as a catalyst for the organization to help facilitate the energy and creativity of the UFI leadership team, as well as help guide its strategic direction.
-His role is also instrumental in ensuring UFI has the resources needed to secure our mission, and to keep the friends of UFI updated on our progress and future goals.
-Bob holds a Master’s Degree in Business from the Marriott School of Management at Brigham Young University where he specialized in finance and operations management.
-He is the author of the soon to be released book: Flip Your Focus and is a nationally sought after speaker on leadership and customer service.
-He owns his own consulting firm.
-He and his wife Judene are the parents of 6 children and the grandparents of 9.
+Bob Spiel, UFI Chairman of the Board, acts as a catalyst for the organization to help facilitate the energy and creativity of the UFI leadership team, as well as help guide its strategic direction.
+He holds a Master’s Degree in Business from the Marriott School of Management at Brigham Young University where he specialized in finance and operations management.
+Bob is a consultant, author and nationally sought after speaker on leadership and customer service.
+Throughout his career he has worked as a hospital CEO, surgical center CEO, as well as an operations director and COO for two mid-cap companies and a venture capital firm.
+Bob is the founder and CEO of Spiel & Associates, Inc., a healthcare management consulting firm.
+He and his wife Judene are the parents of 6 children and the grandparents of 13.

 Phil Marriott has served on United Families International’s Board of Directors since 2007.
 Phil has been involved in many entrepreneurial activities, including real estate development in Texas and Utah.
 He has worked primarily as a securities financial advisor and has provided insurance solutions as well.
 Mr. Marriott has served on numerous boards and commissions and been involved with various non-profits, including the CAMIE Awards – an organization that rewards Character and Morality In Entertainment.
 Mr. Marriott and his wife Cheryl have been married 37 years, and they have five children and seven grandchildren.